SoapboxRobotics/Website/README.md

 ### License

 Copyright (C) 2014~2015
-Guo Qin Low guoqin.low@soapboxrobotics.com
-Donn Pasiliao donn.pasiliao@soapboxrobotics.com
+GuoQin Low guoqin.low@soapboxrobotics.com Donn Pasiliao donn.pasiliao@soapboxrobotics.com

  * Licensed under the Apache License, Version 2.0 (the "License");
  * you may not use this file except in compliance with the License.